multiversx/mx-presentations-sfbw-2019/README.md

 ### Preparing the Elrond IDE

-We need to configure and prepare it before its first use.
+We need to configure and prepare the IDE before its first use.
 We automated this process: the IDE will download all its dependencies and configure itself with a minimum of input from you.
 These dependencies are:
 - A subset of the [LLVM](https://llvm.org) suite (namely `clang`, `llc`, `wasm-ld`).
 - The [Elrond Debug Node](https://github.com/ElrondNetwork/elrond-go-node-debug), a lightweight version of the Elrond node, containing extra functionality dedicated to SsmartContract development.